yqhapi/hardlink/README.md

-# hardlink：PySide6-based hard-link GUI for files
+# hardlink：PySide6-based hard-link GUI for files and file

 ## require